-CS 1 Communicate effectively with patients, families, colleagues, and the public through the use of active listening and appropriate verbal, nonverbal and written skills.

-CS 2 Foster therapeutic and ethically sound relationships with patients across a broad range of socioeconomic and cultural backgrounds with respect, empathy and support of emotions.

-CS 3 Demonstrate sensitivity, honesty, and compassion in difficult conversations, including those about death, end of life, adverse events, bad news, disclosure of errors, and other sensitive topics.

-CS 4 Act in a consultative role to other health professionals.

-CS 5 Maintain accurate, comprehensive, timely, and legible medical records.
+- CS 1 Communicate effectively with patients, families, colleagues, and the public through the use of active listening and appropriate verbal, nonverbal and written skills. - CS 2 Foster therapeutic and ethically sound relationships with patients across a broad range of socioeconomic and cultural backgrounds with respect, empathy and support of emotions. - CS 3 Demonstrate sensitivity, honesty, and compassion in difficult conversations, including those about death, end of life, adverse events, bad news, disclosure of errors, and other sensitive topics. - CS 4 Act in a consultative role to other health professionals. - CS 5 Maintain accurate, comprehensive, timely, and legible medical records.

-MUSC College of Medicine Institutional Learning Objectives (ILOs)

-Professionalism: Students must demonstrate a commitment to professional and personal excellence in all settings, including adherence to ethical principles and sensitivity to a diverse patient population.
+Professionalism: Students must demonstrate a commitment to professional and personal excellence in all settings, including adherence to ethical principles and sensitivity to patient populations.

-PR 1 Demonstrate honesty, integrity, respect, and compassion in all interactions with patients, peers, faculty, staff, and other health care professionals in all settings.

-PR 2 Demonstrate ethical, patient-centered decision-making, informed consent, and respect for autonomy and confidentiality of patient information in all settings (i.e., clinical, academic, electronic or web-based.)

-PR 3 Demonstrate sensitivity and responsiveness to the personhood of the patient inclusive of culture, race, ethnicity, spirituality, gender, sexual orientation, age, physical characteristics, medical condition, disabilities, socioeconomic status, family-context and other aspects of personal and health beliefs, practices and decisions.

-PR 4 Demonstrate accountability for academic, patient care and professional responsibilities including concern for societal needs.

-PR 5 Demonstrate responsiveness to patient needs that supersedes self-interest.
+- PR 1 Demonstrate honesty, integrity, respect, and compassion in all interactions with patients, peers, faculty, staff, and other health care professionals in all settings. - PR 2 Demonstrate ethical, patient-centered decision-making, informed consent, and respect for autonomy and confidentiality of patient information in all settings (i.e., clinical, academic, electronic or web-based.) - PR 3 Demonstrate sensitivity and responsiveness to the personhood of the patient including culture, race, ethnicity, spirituality, gender, sexual orientation, age, physical characteristics, medical condition, disabilities, socioeconomic status, family-context and other aspects of personal and health beliefs, practices and decisions. - PR 4 Demonstrate accountability for academic, patient care and professional responsibilities including concern for societal needs. - PR 5 Demonstrate responsiveness to patient needs that supersedes self-interest.